yaronf/composite-mldsa/draft-tls-reddy-composite-mldsa.md

 In TLS, the data used for generating a digital signature is unique for each TLS session, as it includes the entire handshake.
 Thus, ML-DSA can utilize the deterministic version.
 The context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3 MUST be an empty string.

+The signature MUST be computed and verified as specified in {{Section 4.4.3 of RFC8446}}.

 The corresponding end-entity certificate when negotiated MUST use the First AlgorithmID and Second AlgorithmID respectively as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

+The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}.
+A peer that receives ServerKeyExchange or CertificateVerify message in a TLS 1.2 connection with schemes defined in this document MUST abort the connection with an illegal_parameter alert.

 # Selection Criteria for Composite Signature Algorithms